ContextLab/hypertools/readme.md

 <i>normalize</i> (str or False) - If set to 'across', the columns of the input data will be z-scored across lists (default).
 If set to 'within', the columns will be z-scored within each list that is passed.
 If set to 'row', each row of the input data will be z-scored.
 If set to False, the input data will be returned (default is False).

-<i>n_clusters</i> (int): If n_clusters is passed, hypertools will perform k-means clustering with the k parameter set to n_clusters.
+<i>n_clusters</i> (int): If n_clusters is passed, HyperTools will perform k-means clustering with the k parameter set to n_clusters.
 The resulting clusters will be plotted in different colors according to the color palette.

 <i>animate</i> (bool): If True, plots the data as an animated trajectory (default: False)